nudlesoup/First2Third-Pose/README.md

 # Enhancing Egocentric 3D Pose Estimation with Third Person Views

 ## Abstract
-In this Project, we propose a novel approach to enhance the 3D body pose estimations of a person computed from videos captured from a single wearable camera.
+In this paper, we propose a novel approach to enhance the 3D body pose estimation of a person computed from videos captured from a single wearable camera.
 The key idea is to leverage high-level features linking first- and third-views in a joint embedding space.
-To learn such embedding space we introduce First2Third, a new paired synchronized dataset of nearly 2,000 videos depicting human activities captured from both a first and a third view perspective.
+To learn such embedding space we introduce First2Third-Pose, a new paired synchronized dataset of nearly 2,000 videos depicting human activities captured from both first- and third-view perspectives.
 We explicitly consider spatial- and motion-domain features, combined using a semi-Siamese architecture trained in a self-supervised fashion.

-Experimental results demonstrate that the joint multi-view embedded space learned with our dataset is useful to extract discriminatory features from arbitrary single-view egocentric videos, leading to significant improvement of egocentric 3D body pose estimation performance for three supervised state-of-the-art approaches.
+Experimental results demonstrate that the joint multi-view embedded space learned with our dataset is useful to extract discriminatory features from arbitrary single-view egocentric videos, without needing domain adaptation nor knowledge of camera parameters.
+We achieve significant improvement of egocentric 3D body pose estimation performance on two unconstrained datasets, over three supervised state-of-the-art approaches.
+Our dataset and code will be available for research purposes.

 Links to Code and Dataset will be updated soon!
 ### [ArXiv] [Code & Data]